Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Results

 Therefore, as shown in Fig.~\ref{fig:4}, non-zero $\varphi$ modifies the spin-spin structure factor near the N\'eel ordering vector $\mathbf{Q}$ from a circular shape, which preserves tetragonal symmetry, to an elliptical shape, which breaks tetragonal symmetry.
-In addition, as $\varphi$ increases, it can naturally shift the maximum of $\chi_{{\rm AFM}}\left(\mathbf{Q}+\mathbf{q},\omega\right)$ from the commensurate $\mathbf{q}=0$ value to an incommensurate $\mathbf{q}_{\mathrm{IC}}\neq0$ value, with $\mathbf{q}_{\mathrm{IC}}$ parallel to either the $x$ axis (if $\varphi>0$) or to the $y$ axis (if $\varphi<0$).
-Interestingly, both features \textendash{} the elliptical structure factor and an anisotropic incommensurate peak \textendash{} have been observed in YBCO by neutron scattering experiments~\cite{Hinkov08,Haug10}.
-In agreement with our model, these effects onset at a temperature scale comparable to the N\'eel transition temperature in underdoped compositions.
-Furthermore, Ref.~\cite{Schutt15} has shown that scattering of itinerant carriers by these anisotropic spin fluctuations cause an anisotropy in the resistivity anisotropy that is consistent with the transport data in YBCO in the same region of the phase diagram~\cite{Ando02}.
-Note that a somewhat related mechanism for the incommensurate spin order, based on the $t-J$ model, was reported in Refs.~\cite{Shraiman_Siggia,Sushkov05,Hirschfeldincomm}.
-Previous works have also focused on nematicity arising from a pre-existing incommensurability~\cite{Nie17}, whereas in our scenario incommensurate magnetic order is a consequence of nematic order.
+In addition, as $\varphi$ increases, it shifts the maximum of $\chi_{{\rm AFM}}\left(\mathbf{Q}+\mathbf{q},\omega\right)$ from the commensurate $\mathbf{q}=0$ value to an incommensurate wavevector $\mathbf{q}_{\mathrm{IC}}\neq0$, with $\mathbf{q}_{\mathrm{IC}}$ parallel to either the $x$ axis (if $\varphi>0$) or to the $y$ axis (if $\varphi<0$).
+Note that a somewhat related mechanism for the incommensurate spin order, based on the $t-J$ model, was reported in Refs.~\cite{Shraiman-PRL-1988,Sushkov-PRL-2005,Gabay-PhysicaC-1989}.
+Previous works have also focused on nematicity arising from a pre-existing incommensurability~\cite{Nie-PRB-2017}, whereas in our scenario incommensurate magnetic order is a consequence of nematic order, caused by an enhanced nematic susceptibility in the presence of an external symmetry breaking field.

-While these effects onset in the paramagnetic phase, the presence of nematic order is also manifested in the N\'eel ordered state by the direction of the Cu moments, which align parallel to either the $x$ axis or to the $y$ axis~\cite{Keimer_magnetic_moments}.
-Within our model, this observation can be rationalized by invoking the spin-orbit coupling in the oxygen sites, which convert an imbalance in the charge of the $2p_{x}$ and $2p_{y}$ orbitals into a preferred direction for the Cu moment.
+While these effects onset in the paramagnetic phase, the presence of nematic order should also be manifested in the N\'eel ordered state by the direction of the $d$-orbital moments, which would align parallel to either the $x$ axis or to the $y$ axis~\cite{Nafradi-PRL-2016}.
+Within our model, we argue that such an effect would arise in the presence of spin-orbit coupling in the $p$-orbitals, which convert an imbalance in the charge of the $p_{x}$ and $p_{y}$ orbitals into a preferred direction for the $d$-orbital moment.